All the Emirates flying with kids information in one place. Including:

 With Emirates, you can book your flight as usual up to your 29th week of pregnancy, as long as you haven’t had any complications or medical concerns.

 If you’re travelling during or after your 29th week of pregnancy, you will need to bring a medical certificate or letter signed by your doctor or midwife.
 You may not be accepted on the flight if you travel without one.
+Keep it safe in a document holder with your other travel documents for ease at the airport.
 The letter needs to include:

 - Confirmation of a singleton or multiple pregnancy